Daredevil Nik Wallenda completes high-wire walk across Grand Canyon

 He spat on his hands and rubbed it on the sole of his shoe for grip as the cable had gathered dust.

 Wallenda said the walk was stressful.
-But he also said the view, from 1,500 feet above the snaking river, was "breathtaking."
+But he also said the view, from 1,500 feet (457 metres) above the snaking river, was "breathtaking."

 A seventh-generation member of the "Flying Wallendas" family of acrobats, Wallenda also made history last year by becoming the only person to complete a high-wire walk over the brink of Niagara Falls.
 He used the same cable on Sunday.